 Take the following steps to reduce both the emotional and tangible impacts of floods:

-Pack your household emergency and evacuation kits.
+Check out what you need to pack your household emergency and evacuation kits.

 Man on ladder cleaning gutters